kubeflow/community/proposals/dgl-operator-proposal.md

 - A single worker DGL example
 - A distributed DGL example with `DGL-API` partitioning mode
 - A distributed DGL example with `ParMETIS` partitioning mode
+- A distributed DGL example with `DistParMETIS` partitioning mode

 ## Non-Goals